VickPix/tools-and-libs/README.md

 * [Date-fns](https://date-fns.org/): Modern JavaScript date utility library
 * [Popline](http://kenshin54.github.io/popline): Popline is an HTML5 Rich-Text-Editor Toolbar
 * [List.js](http://listjs.com): The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
 Built to be invisible and work on existing HTML
+* [Typeis.js](https://typeis.github.io/): Typeis. it's the smart and simple javaScript type checker
+* [Shave](https://dollarshaveclub.github.io/shave/): A zero dependency javascript plugin that truncates text to fit within a html element based on a set max-height
+* [Select2](https://select2.github.io/): Select2 is a jQuery based replacement for select boxes.
+It supports searching, remote data sets, and infinite scrolling of results

 #### Mobile
 * [PulltoRefresh.js](https://www.boxfactura.com/pulltorefresh.js/): A quick and powerful plugin for your pull-to-refresh needs in your webapp